google/turbinia/docs/developer/turbinia-codelab-analyser.md

 We seem to have incorrectly constructed the path to the `/etc/os-release` file.

-Let's set two breakpoints (why only do 1, when you can have 2 ;) ) in our code to see what is going on and attach to the running worker.
+Let's set two breakpoints (why only do 1, when you can have 2 ;) ) in our code to see what is going on and attach the debugger to the running worker using the VSCode debug panel.

 ![Attach Debugger](../images/codelab-debug.png)